MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Getting_started_guide.rst

 Features for CLI
 ~~~~~~~~~~~~~~~~

+Install the features necessary to use CLI with command below:

 .. code-block:: guess

    frinx-user@root>feature:install cli-southbound-all-units odl-restconf odl-netconf-connector-all unified-topology-all-units frinx-installer-backend uniconfig-node-manager

 Features for NETCONF
 ~~~~~~~~~~~~~~~~~~~~

+Install the features necessary to use NETCONF with command below:

 .. code-block:: guess